 As you can see, data scientists have a lot of responsibilities.
 Finding one person who can competently perform all of them is next to impossible.
 In order to make data work for your business, you need a team of data scientists.

 More and more companies are starting to recognize this, which is why in the past few years, there’s been a huge growth in the demand for data scientists.
 So much so that the McKinsey Global Institute estimates that the US would need to increase the number of graduates by up to 60% in order to meet the demand.

 The cost of building a data science team

 So how much will it cost companies to build a team of data scientists?
 According to career website Glassdoor.com, the annual salary of a data scientist can range from $83,000 to $154,000.
 Fortune even estimates that it can go up to $250,000 per year.
 And that’s just the salary.
 We’re not even talking about benefits and the time you need to spend finding, vetting, and orienting your new hire.
 Also remember that you would likely require more than one data scientist on board.
 As previously mentioned, effectively levering data for your business requires at least three data scientists.

 Yes, the cost of data science isn’t cheap, but as expensive as it is, not investing in it will cost your company even more.
 Don’t have the budget to build an in-house data science team?
 Consider working with a big data solutions provider such as Retention Science instead, where you can tap into our data science prowess at a fraction of the cost.

-Retention Science offers you a team of data scientists to collect and analyze your core data and a predictive retention engine to automatically disseminate highly targeted campaigns.
-Get in touch with Retention Science today and let’s talk about how we can fulfill your company’s data science needs.
+ReSci’s platform offers you a team of data scientists to collect and analyze your core data and a predictive retention engine to automatically disseminate highly targeted campaigns.
+Our award winning artificial intelligence platform can help you do more in less time, without paying for data-science team.
+Get in touch with Retention Science today and let’s talk about how we can be an extension of your marketing team.